 Simple English definitions for legal terms

-Read a random definition: insane asylum
+Read a random definition: balanced economy

 Furman v.
 Georgia (1972) was a case in the United States Supreme Court that dealt with the Eighth Amendment's ban on cruel and unusual punishment in death penalty cases.
 The court found that the death penalty was unconstitutional when applied in an arbitrary or discriminatory manner, as it disproportionately harmed minorities and the poor.
 This decision put a hold on the use of the death penalty while states revised their criminal statutes to ensure that it was not applied unfairly.
 The death penalty was later reinstated in 1976 after the case of Gregg v.
 Georgia.